The Society of Orpheus and Bacchus

 The Society of Orpheus and Bacchus, also known as the SOBs, is an a cappella singing group from Yale University.
-Founded in 1938, The Society of Orpheus and Bacchus is the second longest continuously running underclassmen a cappella group in the United States.
+Founded in 1938, The Society of Orpheus and Bacchus is the longest continuously running underclassmen a cappella group in the United States.
 Alumni of the SOBs have gone on to be founding members of other college a cappella groups such as The Pitchforks of Duke University (Jeff Warren 1978) and The Chorallaries of MIT (David H. Bass 1975, also composer of their Engineer's Drinking Song).

 History

 On October 31, 1938, twelve Yale undergraduates gathered at Mory's Temple Bar to form an alternative a cappella group to the Yale Whiffenpoofs.
 The group capitalized on a back-handed compliment received from an audience member: "These SOBs are good!" and formed a backronym.